Every company's greatest assets are its customers because without customers there is no company – Michael LeBoeuf

 So, you have read your customers' emails, you understand and know the answers to his/her questions; the next thing to do is to write him/her a reply.

-If the customer had included his/her in his email, endeavor to address him/her as such in your reply.
-Do not address him as ‘Dear Customer’.
+If the customer had included his/her name and/or title in the email, endeavor to address him/her as such in your reply.
+Do not address him as ‘Dear Customer'.

 Address him/her in person, e.g.

 Only when his/her name was not included should you address him/her as: